andkov/psy533/index.md

 ### Texts

 - [An Introduction to Applied Multivariate Analysis]() by Raykov, T. & Marcoulides, G.A , 2008.
-New York, NY: Routledge
+New York, NY: Routledge.
+Download [datasets](http://www.psypress.com/books/details/9780805863758/) that come with it.

 - [A First Course in Structural Equation Modeling]() by Raykov, T. & Marcoulides, G.A ,2006.
 Mahwah, NJ: Lawrence Erlbaum Associates, Inc.